 Satisfactory Academic Progress Policy

-Satisfactory academic progress (SAP) is a measure of student progress toward the completion of a degree or certificate program.
+Satisfactory academic progress (SAP) is a measure of student progress toward the completion of a degree.
 SAP is a quantitative measure based on the number of competency units a student completed divided by the total number of units for which a student enrolled cumulatively over the student's academic career at WGU.
 It is an academic success indicator and a financial aid requirement.
 Federal regulations require that all students who receive financial aid maintain satisfactory academic progress.

 Students receive a mark of Pass or Not Passed on their permanent academic record for any courses of study for which they enroll in a term, regardless of whether they attempt an assessment.
 A grade of Pass indicates that the student has demonstrated competency at a grade equivalent of “B” or better.
 Grades of Not Passed are counted as units that are failed and are counted against satisfactory academic progress.